Introduction: Build Your Own Board Game

 1) Draw it out.

-Using cardboard or paper found from around your house you can design your board using simple tools such as pens, pencils, markers and paint.
+Using cardboard or paper found around your house you can design your board using simple tools such as pens, pencils, markers, and paint.
+You could even use glitter!

 2) Print it out